wb-gs507938/mysql/intl.en-US/Quick Start for MySQL/Scale instances/Read-only instance/Introduction to read-only instance.md

 ## Overview {#section_iw3_zqc_zdb .section}

 A read-only instance is a read-only copy of the master instance.
 Changes in the master instance are also automatically synchronized to all relevant read-only instances through the native replication capability of MySQL.
-The synchonrization works even if the master and read-only instances have different network types.
+The synchronization works even if the master and read-only instances have different network types.
 The read-only instance and the master instance must be in the same region, but they can be in the different zones.
 The following topology displays the positioning of the read-only instance.

 ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/7826/6089_en-US.png)